Ben Affleck, the 46-year-old famous Hollywood actor and filmmaker, has broken his silence over his alcohol addiction treatment earlier this year.

 - They have lost interest in everything except for alcohol

-If your loved one agrees to private alcohol treatment we can arrange a same day admission to one of our 4 CQC registered alcohol rehabs.
+If your loved one agrees to private alcohol treatment we can arrange a same-day admission to one of our 4 CQC registered alcohol rehabs.
 It is important to act quickly once they have agreed.
-Please call us direct or complete our online assessment form.
+Please call us directly or complete our online assessment form.

-Free sources of support for alcoholics, family of alcoholics and children of alcoholics include:
+Free sources of support for alcoholics, the family of alcoholics and children of alcoholics include:

 Children of alcoholics: http://www.nacoa.org.uk

 Adult children of alcoholics: http://www.adultchildrenofalcoholics.co.uk